dotlang/language/README.md

 - Each statement must be in a separate line and must not end with semicolon.
 Source file contains a number of definitions for types and functions.
 - You can put multiple statements in the same line using `&`: `x++ & run & process`
-- Anywhere you need a compile time literal (default and optional inputs or `with`) you can use functions with constant output.
 - Mutability can be simulated by passing a mutation lambda.

 *Notes:*